-Use of p proceeds: We expect to receive approximately \$\\$ in net proceeds from the sale of our shares offered by us in this offering (approximately \$\\$ if the underwriters exercise their over-allotment option in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of proceeds: We expect to receive approximately \$ in net proceeds from the sale of our shares offered by us in this offering (approximately \$ if the underwriters exercise their over-allotment option in full), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering to [].
 See "Use of Proceeds" on page 23 for a more complete description of the intended use of proceeds from this offering.
-Dividen d Policy Holders of common stock are entitled to receive ratably such dividends, if any, as may be declared by the Board of Directors out of fund legally available.
-We have not paid any dividends since our inception, and we presently anticipate that all earnings, if any, will be retaine for development of our business.
+Dividend Policy Holders of common stock are entitled to receive ratably such dividends, if any, as may be declared by the Board of Directors out of funds legally available.
+We have not paid any dividends since our inception, and we presently anticipate that all earnings, if any, will be retained for development of our business.
 Any future disposition of dividends will be at the discretion of our Board of Directors and will depend upon, among other things, our future earnings, operating and financial condition, capital requirements, and other factors.
-Risk Fa ctors: Investing in our common stock is highly speculative and involves a high degree of risk.
-You should carefully consider the information see forth in this prospectus and, in particular, the specific factors set forth in the "Risk Factors" section beginning on page 8 of this prospectus before deciding whether or not to invest in our common stock.
-Propose d Nasdaq Ticker Symbol We intend to apply to list our common stock on the Nasdaq Capital Market, subject to official notice of issuance, under the symbol "BULL" Lock-up os We and our directors, officers and holders of five percent (5%) or more of our outstanding securities have agreed with the underwriters subject to certain exceptions, not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our common stock for period of 12 months after the completion of this offering.
-See "Underwriting" on page 56.]
-(1) Based on [] shares of common stock issued and outstanding as of [], 2022.
-Unless otherwise indicated, the information in this prospectus assumes: A public offering price of \$ per share of common stock; No exercise by the underwr iter of its option to purchase additional shares of common stock to cover over-allotments, if any; No exercise of the underwri ter's warrants; shares of common sto ck sold in this offering; and Outstanding warrants to pur chase [] shares of common stock at \$[] per share which expire on [].
+Risk Factors: Investing in our common stock is highly speculative and involves a high degree of risk.
+You should carefully consider the information set forth in this prospectus and, in particular, the specific factors set forth in the "Risk Factors" section beginning on page 8 of this prospectus before deciding whether or not to invest in our common stock.
+Proposed Nasdaq Ticker Symbol We intend to apply to list our common stock on the Nasdaq Capital Market, subject to official notice of issuance, under the symbol "BFAI".
+No assurance can be given that our application will be approved.
+The consummation of this offering is conditioned on obtaining Nasdaq approval.
+Lock-ups We and our directors, officers and holders of five percent (5%) or more of our outstanding securities have agreed with the underwriters, subject to certain exceptions, not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our common stock for a period of 12 months after the completion of this offering.
+See "Underwriting" on page 57.]
+(1) Based on [ ] shares of common stock issued and outstanding as of [ ], 2022.
+Unless otherwise indicated, the information in this prospectus assumes: $\Box$ A public offering price of \$ per share of common stock; $\Box$ No exercise by the underwr iter of its option to purchase additional shares of common stock to cover over-allotments, if any; $\Box$ No exercise of the underwrite ter's warrants; □shares of common sto bek sold in this offering; and Outstanding warrants to put rchase [ ] shares of common stock at \$[ ] per share which expire on [ ].
+SUMMARY SELECTED FINANCIAL DATA